HaoZeke/artn-plugin/docs/sections/philosophy.rst

 As such, the plugin is independent of the implementation details of the underlying E/F engine, and the resulting library is simple to maintain, port, extend, etc.

-A complete description is given in the reference paper, sections 2-5 see: `link to paper pdf <>`_
+A complete description is given in the reference paper, sections 2-5 see: [poberznik2024]_